 US Ambassador to Haiti Kenneth Merten said that while security is a concern he knows of very little ongoing violence, in an interview last night with PBS that I helped arrange.
 “I think people should be aware that the vast majority of Haitians here are behaving in a calm and peaceful manner.”

 The images collected here show what look like scuffles.
-I’ve seen a few Haitian scuffles – they are not brawls, not like the vicious punches thrown by drunkards every night in the streets of Austin, Texas, my hometown.
-It’s shoving and grabbing what you can.
+I’ve seen a few scuffles here – they are not brawls, not like the vicious punches thrown by drunkards every night in the streets of Austin, Texas, my hometown.
+It’s some shoving and grabbing of what you can.
 You’d do the same if you were hungry.

 As I ride around the city on a motorbike taxi, camera in hand, everyone is helpful.
 I exchanged $250 USD on the streets without incident.
 No Haitian I’ve spoken with has witnessed violence themselves.
 It may be happening but it is not widespread.

-One picture shows a man killed by the National Police, not by an ordinary Haitian.
+One picture shows a man killed by the National Police, not by a civilian.
 What the captions describe as looting looks to me like the retrieval of life-saving resources going unused.